 Installing the software can be done either using the Diamond CD or by downloading the software from the link provided in the manual.
-When I tried to install the driver, I encountered some technical errors so I did some turn around such as installing the other items until it worked.
+You might encounter some technical errors, in my case, I did some turn around such as installing the other items until it worked.

 Software and Hardware

-Opening the program will lead you to the PowerDirector 12, choose the Full Feature Editor.
-Now that the software is ready, we need to prepare the hardware too.
-A VCR is needed in order to do all the digital to analog deal.
-Start connecting the male cords to the hardware and connect the other side of the male cords to the controller that has the USB drive which will go right onto the computer.
+- Connect the male cords to the hardware and connect the other side of the male cords to the controller that has USB port which will go right onto the computer.
 Once correctly connected, a blue light comes on in the remote control.

-Put the tape in the VCR until it is ready to play.
-Make sure that on your laptop the software is ready too.
-Inside the software, once you click “capture” it’s detecting devices to which in this case is the VCR.
-Anything that’s happening on the VCR, is visible in the software.
+- Put the tape in the VCR wait until it is ready to play.
+Inside the software, when you click “capture” it’s detecting devices like the VCR.
+Anything that’s happening on the VCR is visible in the software too.

-The steps are very simple you just need to have your VHS tapes, hardware, and the software to make the digitizing possible.
+These few steps are very simple.
+All you need is your VHS tapes, hardware, and software to make the digitizing possible.
+No more dusty tapes sitting in your home, you can easily transfer them to the storages that are appropriate in the present.
 I hope this review would be helpful when transforming your old VCR tapes to digital.
 Check out my new channel – RACING REWIND – for races from the 90s and if you like this blog, check out my other unboxing blogs too.